dani-santos-code/log_analysis/README.md

 load the data on `newsdata.sql` by running
 `psql -d news -f newsdata.sql`

-Unzip the file and place it in the directory

 ## Queries - DB API

 Queries can be found on `newsdb.py`